Great Smoky Mountains National Park hiking trails, GSMNP hiking trails, Smoky Mountain hiking trails

 Mount LeConte

-The most popular trail to get to Mount LeConte is the Alum Cave Bluffs Trail, about 5 miles one way, but is without a doubt one of the park’s favorites.
-There is also the Boulevard Trail, the longest trail to the summit at 8 miles long.
+The most popular trail to get to Mount LeConte is the Alum Cave Bluffs Trail, about five miles one way, but is without a doubt one of the park’s favorites.
+There is also the Boulevard Trail, the longest trail to the summit at eight miles long.
 No matter how you get there, the views at Mount LeConte are considered the most prominent feature of The Great Smoky Mountains.
 There are even lodging cabins available on the top of the mountain for visitors to stay overnight.

 Click here to read about kid-friendly hiking trails at Great Smoky Mountains National Park.